lb664/MrDAG/README.md

 ## Example 1

 The first example concerns the analysis of lifestyle and behavioural exposures that might impact mental health phenotypes.
-After loading the data set
+After loading the data set (IVW summary-level statistics)

 <!---
 # 80 characters ###############################################################